 The support process for Databricks on Google Cloud starts with Google support.
 To learn more, see Getting Support for Google Cloud.
 Google Cloud and Databricks support have collaboration channels to jointly help customers with any product issues.

 A Databricks support contract enables you to log tickets with Databricks support directly.
 Contact your Databricks account team to review the available options and to establish a direct support relationship with Databricks.
 This article shows you how to manage the Databricks support process.

-If your organization does not have a Databricks support subscription, or if you are not an authorized contact for your company’s support subscription, you can find answers to many questions on the Databricks Help Center.
+If your organization does not have a Google Cloud or Databricks support subscription, or if you are not an authorized contact for your company’s support subscription, you can find answers to many questions on the Databricks Help Center.

 To view and submit support cases, you must log in to the Databricks Help Center at help.databricks.com.